anshtandon27/Covid-Vaccine-Study/README.md

 - Immune System Response: Variations in immune response to the vaccine may play a role in outcomes.
 - Household Composition: Living with young children or elderly individuals could affect flu exposure and transmission.

+## Considering Colliders:

+In the context of our flu vaccine study, the potential collider identified is:

+Influenza Testing Rates
+This variable is influenced by both the exposure and the outcome.
+Individuals who receive the flu vaccine might be more likely to get tested for the flu if they experience flu-like symptoms, thinking they are protected.
+On the other hand, unvaccinated individuals who develop flu-like symptoms might not get tested as frequently because they may attribute their symptoms to a common cold.

 ## How this causal question can drive policy changes:

 In the case of our flu vaccine study, if it demonstrates a significant reduction in hospitalizations among vaccinated individuals, it could have several policy implications: